Phrynohyas/eve-o-preview/README.md

 * broadcast any keyboard or mouse events
 * anyhow interact with EVE Online except of bringing its main window to foreground or resizing/minimizing it

-**Under any conditions you should NOT use EVE-O Preview for any actions that break EULA or ToS of EVE Online.**

-If you have find out that some of the features or their combination of EVE-O Preview might cause actions that can be considered as breaking EULA or ToS of EVE Online you should consider them as a bug and immediately notify the Developer ( Phrynohyas Tig-Rah ) via in-game mail.

 <div style="text-align: center;">

 ![EVE Partner](https://github.com/Phrynohyas/eve-o-preview/blob/develop/assets/PartnerBadge.png?raw=true)

 </div>

+<div style="page-break-after: always;"></div>

+**Under any conditions you should NOT use EVE-O Preview for any actions that break EULA or ToS of EVE Online.**

+If you have find out that some of the features or their combination of EVE-O Preview might cause actions that can be considered as breaking EULA or ToS of EVE Online you should consider them as a bug and immediately notify the Developer ( Phrynohyas Tig-Rah ) via in-game mail.

 <div style="page-break-after: always;"></div>